 Hmmm, pi!
 It’s a nasty nasty boss come to eat us for breakfast.
 He fades in and out of existence it seems, but comes back with a little variation each time, adding a new flavour to the battle in unexpected ways.
 Almost three songs for the price of one.

 14. Plan 9

 This time the boss is on the move, and we’re moving along with it, deeper toward the confines of the earth.
 And the worse thing is that you know that this isn’t going to be the last one you face!
-After years of hiding out in the subway, he’s got one mean apetite.
+After years of hiding out in the subway, he’s got one mean apatite.

 15. R.U.R.
 (Rossum’s Universal Robots)

 Rossum made some rather nasty robots in his time, but nothing compared to the Universal 5.
-This song makes me feel like I’m fighting some sort of indestructable enemy, and the only way it’s going to go down is some form of divine intervention.
+This song makes me feel like I’m fighting some sort of indestructible enemy, and the only way it’s going to go down is some form of divine intervention.

 And there came the divine intervention and victory.
 Maybe YAABH stands for You Are A Brilliant Human… Either way, this means we’re reaching the end, as we’ve just prodded buttock in a very royal manner.

 The secrets of the land are revealed to our young hero, who has not only saved us all but discovered more about himself, and can now return home (read as “insert disc 1 again”) to lead a peaceful life under the summer sun.